Have you ever hated a shoe?

 Do you remember that scene in Wild where Cheryl Strayed (Portrayed by a sweaty Reese Witherspoon) threw her hiking boots off the mountain?

 When my new hiking shoes came in the mail from REI I was very happy to see them!
-My Asic trail runners had seen better days and were full of holes and falling apart.
+The shoelaces were a little plain so I will probably buy shoelaces to add a little color to them at some point.
+But for now, they are perfect.
+My Asic trail runners that I had also bought from REI had seen better days and were full of holes and falling apart.
 They were not going to make it through another snowy mountain winter and I did not want wet toes as I spent those winter days trail running over crusty snowy trails.
 So to REI.com I went for their annual Labor Day sale.
 I love the REI holiday weekend sales because you can get brands I love like North Face, Columbia and Kuhl at awesome prices.
+I also keep an eye out for the rei sale dates so I can go to any local garage sales they hold.
 I had never worn Oboz before but the reviews I read on them were fantastic and I expected a comfy hiking shoe to keep my callused hiker’s feet in top condition.

 Yesterday I spent an absolute gorgeous fall day hiking one of the hardest trails in Big Bear Lake, Snow Forest where the old ski resort was, up to Skyline Trail.
 This hike consisted of over 1,000 feet altitude gain in 5 miles.
 That means feeling like you are hiking almost straight up for most of the ascent.
 This trail is just so gorgeous with lake views on one side and valley views once you reach the ridge line that you forget just how hard it is.
 Not only that but you pass by meadows, seasonal ponds and in the autumn months the fall colors with the oak trees changing shades are stunning.
 This is one hell of a hard hike and by the time I got back to my car my feet were killing me.
 I still had to go to the grocery store after that and run a few errands and all I wanted to do was take off these terrible hiking shoes as soon as possible.